phkaeser/wlmaker/doc/FEATURES.md

 * [x] :white_check_mark: Holding Alt and left-dragging while anywhere on the window moves the window.
 * [ ] The modifier key for left-dragging anywhere on the content is configurable.
+* [ ] Drag resizebar while holding Meta: Moves the window.
+* [ ] Drag titlebar with middle mouse button: Moves window without changing stacking order.
+* [ ] Drag titlebar while holding Control: Moves window without focussing.

+### Resizing a Window

+* [x] :white_check_mark: Drag left, middle or right region on the resizebar resizes the window.
+* [ ] Drag window in the client area with right mouse button, holding meta: Resizes the window.
+* [ ] Drag resizebar with the middle mouse button: Resize window without bringing it to the front.
+* [ ] Drag resizebar while holding the control key: Resize window without focussing it.

 ### Shading a Window